10 Tips to Improve Engagement at Virtual Events

 5: Give Exhibitors the Right Tools to be Successful

-We’ve attended a few virtual events ourselves.
-So far we’ve been unimpressed with the tools we’ve been given to be successful.
-Depending on your virtual event, you could have a nice looking virtual booth chosen from a template, or get stuck with a boring form.
-Either way, exhibitors have a chance to boost the appears and effectiveness of their booth by using enterprise-grade lead capture and digital activations and/or games.
-Capture screens and games can be embedded into the virtual event using an iFrame or linking text or buttons.
+Depending on your virtual event platform, you could have a nice looking virtual booth chosen from a template, or get stuck with a boring web page content area with a form.
+Either way, exhibitors have a chance to boost the appears and effectiveness of their booth by using enterprise-grade digital activations and games.
+Activations and games can be embedded into any virtual environment using an iFrame or linking text or buttons.

 6: Give Away Prizes